 Amy, a Worcestershire farmer's daughter at heart, is in her second year at Durham University studying Music.
 She loves a good bit of opera, spending time with her friends and fam, and is completely obsessed with her dogs.

 Trusting in God's perfect plan

 Firstly, however hard it might be, God commands us in Philippians not to worry about anything but instead to pray about everything.
-Jesus asks the question in Matthew ‘who by worrying can add a single hour to their life?’.
-If we don’t get the results we want we must pray and speak to our loving father about it rather than worry.
+Jesus asks the question in Matthew ‘who by worrying can add a single hour to their life?’
+If we don’t get the results we want we should pray and speak to our loving father about it rather than worry.
 In Proverbs we're told to:

 If God does bless us with the grades we want, we must remember to thank him!
-Last year I was definitely guilty of giving myself a pat on the back after opening my results rather than giving praise and glory to God.
+I have definitely been guilty of giving myself a pat on the back after opening my results rather than giving praise and glory to God.
 If we have been praying to God about results and he answers our prayers then we should remember to thank him and we should continue to work for him and his glory.